CodeYourFuture/Full-Stack-Project-Assessment/README.md

 You can find each of the levels split into separate files, linked below.

+**Note:** Some of the levels are optional which means that you will build a working project without them.
+However, to make something really impressive you will need to complete as much as you can.

 ### Week 1 - Front End

 - [Level 100](./100.md)